format_list_bulleted Topic Overview

 5. Cleared and posted

-Note: The status of an advance shows “Paid” once the requester has been paid the advance funds, but this status does not change or reflect the status of the Expense Report to which the advance has been applied.
+Note: The status of an advance shows “Paid” once the requester has been paid the advance funds, but this status does not change or reflect the status of the expense request to which the advance has been applied.

 Managing Aging Advances

-• Transaction preparers and approvers: In a single place, view all financial transactions where they are included in the workflow using Pending Transactions (available under OBI Financial Inquiry Tools).
+• Transaction preparers and approvers: View all advances that are pending approval and where they are in their workflow using the Pending Transactions Tool (available under Oracle Financials Inquiry Tools).

-• Financial managers and analysts: Use the OBI Advances - Aging Report to identify and monitor aging advance transactions.
+• Financial managers and analysts: Use the OBI Advances - Aging Report to identify and monitor aging advances that have not been completely cleared.

 Prepare and approve advances in a timely manner.